JonBergman/jonbergman.github.io/basecamp.markdown

 permalink: /basecamp/
 ---

 I’m Jon, a multi-disciplined creative that is passionate about building an inclusive web.
 Working at Basecamp would be a dream come true!
-I am putting everything on the table for this application, I just know we were meant for each other.
+I am putting everything on the table for this application, I just know we’re meant for each other.

 ## Why love me?

 <image src="/assets/images/but-why.gif" alt="But Why?" class="right"/>

 _I can do it all_.
-I have intentionally focused on learning to become a technology generalist because I find delight in all aspects of the product development process.
+I have intentionally focused on becoming a generalist because I find delight in all aspects of the product development process.
 I take pride in using [both sides of my brain](https://www.healthline.com/health/left-brain-vs-right-brain#left-brainright-brain-theory), often wearing many different hats.
 I love solving complex business problems like the ROI of design.
 More specifically, I enjoy applying a [Lean UX](https://www.interaction-design.org/literature/article/a-simple-introduction-to-lean-ux) process to ideate, test, and validate ideas.
 Then, I use my knowledge of software engineering to build [accessible](https://www.w3.org/TR/WCAG21/), scalable, and beautiful user interfaces with code.

 _I am self-motivated_.
 I ask hard questions, and with determination, find the answers.
 If I make a mistake-I own it, fix it, and grow from it.
 I am someone who can succeed individually but soar with a team.
 We may need to break some bad habits, but that is OK!
 Just ask my wife...she still loves me after 13 years, you will too.